Suitcase: 1980s to 2000s: Rollaboards and other innovations

-2010s to present: Smart suitcases
+Since 2010s: Smart suitcases

-Smart suitcases–suitcases with built-in technological features–became popular in the 2010s.
+Smart suitcases—suitcases with built-in technological features—became popular in the 2010s.
 These features include internal tracking, geolocation, fingerprint scanners, device charging, scales, GPS capabilities, touch switches, remote locking, and computer vision, among others.
 Companies such as Away, Arlo Skye, and Ovis mostly sell smart luggage.
 Most smart suitcases are powered by a lithium-ion battery.

 After a number of Li-ion batteries in smart suitcases exploded and caught fire in the cargo holds of planes, the International Air Transport Association classified the batteries as "dangerous goods".
 It published recommendations to its approximately 275 members, including United, JetBlue, and Virgin Atlantic, to put restrictions on smart suitcases with nonremovable batteries in May 2017.
-United States-based airlines including American, Alaska, Delta, and others banned smart luggage with nonremovable batteries from being checked in late 2017 and early 2018, while the United Kingdom's Civil Aviation Authority recommended a similar ban in 2018.
+United States–based airlines including American, Alaska, Delta, and others banned smart luggage with nonremovable batteries from being checked in late 2017 and early 2018, while the United Kingdom's Civil Aviation Authority recommended a similar ban in 2018.
 Smart suitcase companies such as Bluesmart shut down as a result of these bans.